ppawel/articles/README.md

 * __Spring Framework__ + __Spring Boot__ - well, what else? :-)

-* __Spring Data JPA__ - for rapid development of the data access layer.
-I chose to map authors and keywords as `List<String>` instead of doing full-blown data modeling to focus on other aspects of the task but keep in mind that even with this simple `@ElementCollection@ mapping those are kept in a separate table so refactoring / expanding the model and JPA mapping shouldn't be a big problem in the future.
+* __Spring Data JPA__ - for rapid development of the data access layer (database mapping, CRUD repository support, JPQL query for search and listing of articles - all done declaratively!). *(Note: I chose to map authors and keywords as `List<String>` instead of doing full-blown data modeling to focus on other aspects of the task but keep in mind that even with this simple `@ElementCollection@ mapping those are kept in a separate table so refactoring / expanding the model and JPA mapping shouldn't be a big problem in the future.)*

 * __Spring Security__ - HTTP Basic security for editor-only parts of the API and for the management API.
 Method security for the service layer (see `ArticleService`).